jhill1/SEPwC.github.io/_sources/Algorithms.rst.txt

 need to write some of these ourselves.
 The gist of the above code is:

  1. load in the text
- 2. seperate into words (removing punctuation, spaces, etc)
+ 2. separate into words (removing punctuation, spaces, etc.)
  3. loop through the list of words and remove and, the, or
- 4. get a list of unqiue words
+ 4. get a list of unique words
  5. make an empty list of counts which is the same length as the unique words
  6. loop through the list of words and find out where this is in the unique word list, incrementing the correct count value
  7. loop through the words a third time, removing those where the count is less than 2
  8. make out word cloud

-Let's run through an exmaple of that.
+Let's run through an example of that.
 Here's our text:

  | Need some sample, random, text and noise,
  | I need some words that occur three times, so
  | random, random, noise, need, times, times, need and and and

 The text above should generate word cloud containing the words:
- * random (3 occurances)
+ * random (3 occurrences)
- * need (4 occurances)
+ * need (4 occurrences)
- * times (3 occurances)
+ * times (3 occurrences)

 Check you agree with the above.